-Context QName Details http-conf:HTTPServerIncomingContexts Contains the attributes for HTTP messages being received by a service. corba:corba_input_attributes Contains the data stored in the CORBA principle. mg:IncomingMessageAttributes Contains the attributes for MQ messages being received by a service. bus-security Contains the attributes used by the IONA security service to secure your services.
+Context QName Details corba:corba_input_attributes Contains the data stored in the CORBA principle. mq:IncomingMessageAttributes Contains the attributes for MQ messages being received by a service. bus-security Contains the attributes used by the Artix security service to secure your services.